 I was having a merry old time, striding along the cliff tops with confidence, all of which was undone in an instant by this:

 I did succeed in clambering across it and I clearly didn’t plummet to my death.
 But wobbling unstably next to a cliff edge really did a number on my confidence.
-I was sufficiently shaken that I’m not even sure which geo the stile was next to; I completely failed to take note (I think it might have been Oily Geo).
 Henceforth, any precipitous sections entirely ceased to be enjoyable…

-I’m moderately sure the above is the view from Lummers Geo but, as I said, I had been flustered enough to stop keeping track of where I was.
+I’m moderately sure the above is the view from Lummers Geo but I had been flustered enough by the stile to stop keeping track of where I was.
 This was a bit of an issue as I now had anxiety about the path ahead and it might have been useful to have some certainty and be able to look ahead on the map.
 Still, I figured I’d come across something more definite soon enough.
 Like the Stack of Ulbster, for instance, which duly came to my rescue.

 Stack of Ulbster